Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-DataReceivedEventAbstractEventAtpStructureElementRTEEventAtpStructureElementExecutableEntityRunnableEntityAutosarDataPrototypeVariableDataPrototypeAtpBlueprintableAtpPrototypePortPrototypeARElementAtpBlueprintAtpBlueprintableAtpTypeSwComponentTypeAtomicSwComponentTypeInternalBehaviorSwcInternalBehavior«atpVariation» Tags:vh.latestBindingTime =preCompileTime«atpVariation» Tags:vh.latestBindingTime =preCompileTime«atpVariation» Tags:vh.latestBindingTime =preCompileTimeAbstractRequiredPortPrototype shall be typed by a SenderReceiverInterface.AbstractRequiredPortPrototype«atpVariation,atpSplitable»+internalBehavior0..1+port0..*«atpVariation,atpSplitable»«instanceRef»+data0..1+event*«atpVariation,atpSplitable»+startOnEvent0..1+runnable1..*«atpVariation,atpSplitable»Software Component Template
+DataReceivedEventAbstractEventAtpStructureElementRTEEventAtpStructureElementExecutableEntityRunnableEntityAutosarDataPrototypeVariableDataPrototypeAtpBlueprintableAtpPrototypePortPrototypeARElementAtpBlueprintAtpBlueprintableAtpTypeSwComponentTypeAtomicSwComponentTypeInternalBehaviorSwcInternalBehavior«atpVariation» Tags:vh.latestBindingTime =preCompileTime«atpVariation» Tags:vh.latestBindingTime =preCompileTime«atpVariation» Tags:vh.latestBindingTime =preCompileTimeAbstractRequiredPortPrototype shall be typed by a SenderReceiverInterface.AbstractRequiredPortPrototype«atpVariation,atpSplitable»+internalBehavior0..1+port0..*«atpVariation,atpSplitable»«instanceRef»+data0..1+event*«atpVariation,atpSplitable»+startOnEvent0..1+runnable1..*«atpVariation,atpSplitable»
-AUTOSAR Release 4.2.2

 the reception of the referenced data is detected by the COM 5 layer.
 The following cases present some situations which will cause the RTE to raise a DataReceiveEr